 The most obvious part of your bathroom heating is your choice of radiators.
 Placement, quantity and style are all important things to consider.

-Whilst this room setting may not be quite the same as your typical suburban semi, using a vertical radiator, like this Lava model, is a great way to save space
+Whilst this room setting may not be quite the same as your typical suburban semi, using a vertical radiator, like this Tate model, is a great way to save space

 In many homes, radiators will already be in set positions in the bathroom and it may not be worth your while changing this.
 Evaluate how the room performs on the heat front to decide what you need.
 At this point, we'd highly recommend calculating your required BTU—the heat output you'll need for your specific room.